Los Angeles Discrimination Lawyer

 Common kinds of Workplace Discrimination

-Pregnancy Discrimination – If you’ve faced any kind of negative action at work as a result of your pregnancy, this would be considered discrimination.
+Pregnancy Discrimination – If you’ve faced any kind of negative action at work as a result of your pregnancy, this may be considered discrimination.
 This includes if you were not hired, retaliated against, disciplined, or terminated as a result of your pregnancy.

 Age Discrimination – Being discriminated against based on age is illegal and punishable by law, a standard set by FEHA and the Age Discrimination in Employment Act (ADEA).
 In particular, this law applies to those who are age 40 or older.
 If comments, insults, or assumptions have been made based on your age, this may mean that you’ve been discriminated against.
 If you’re being treated differently than younger workers, whether it’s training, promotions, or job responsibility, this may be a sign of discrimination.